AusreisserSF/FTCDEVCommonAndroid/README.md

 The FTCDEVCommonAndroid library may be incorporated into an FTC Android Studio project either as a source code module or as an aar.

 1. As a source code module
-On Windows, for example, download and expand the zip file for this repository into a temporary directory, e.g. C:\TEMP\FTCDEVCommonAndroid.
+On Windows, for example, download and expand the zip file for this repository into a temporary directory, e.g. C:\TEMP\FTCDEVCommonAndroid
-Open your FTC Android Studio project and select File > New > Import Module Import the ftcappcommon module via from the temporary directory, e.g. C:\TEMP\FTCDEVCommonAndroid\ftcdevcommon Set Project settings the TeamCode module to depend on ftcappcommon
+Open your FTC Android Studio project and select File > New > Import Module
+Select the source directory, e.g. C:\TEMP\FTCDEVCommonAndroid\ftcdevcommon and make sure the module name is :ftcdevcommon
+Click Finish
+In your Android Studio project, go to File > Project Structure and click on Dependencies, then TeamCode
+Under the Declared Dependencies heading, click the + sign
+Select 3 Module Depencency and click the checkbox for ftcdevcommon
+Click OK

 2. As an aar
 TBD

 How to build the aar file:
 Make the source code changes

 In the build.gradle file change versionName 'n_v' to the correct version, e.g. 1_5 -> 2_0